 Your pet may love to eat food fresh from your plate.
-But just because he likes it doesn’t mean it’s good for him.
+But just because they like it doesn’t mean it’s good for them.

 Those table scraps could lead to extra pounds on your pet.
 More than half of all dogs and cats in the U.S. are overweight or obese.

 Cats and dogs have calorie needs that vary.
 For example:

 - A 10-pound cat needs only 200 calories a day.

 - A 50-pound dog needs 700 to 900 calories.